LayeredStudio/quick-login/readme.txt

 5. Provider set-up page, with detailed instructions

 == Changelog ==

+* Updated - Dependencies for OAuth code libraries and requirement for min PHP v7

 = 1.4.4 - 18 January 2020 =
 * Updated - Compatibility with WordPress 5.6